d2l-ai/d2l-en/chapter_optimization/convexity.md

 In fact, we've been using this trick all along.
 Consider weight decay in :numref:`sec_weight_decay`.
 In it we add $\frac{\lambda}{2} \|\mathbf{w}\|^2$ to the objective function to ensure that $\mathbf{w}$ doesn't grow too large.
 Using the constrained optimization point of view we can see that this will ensure that $\|\mathbf{w}\|^2 - r^2 \leq 0$ for some radius $r$.
 Adjusting the value of $\lambda$ allows us to vary the size of $\mathbf{w}$.

 In general, adding penalties is a good way of ensuring approximate constraint satisfaction.
 In practice this turns out to be much more robust than exact satisfaction.
-Furthermore, for nonconvex problems many of the properties that make the exact approach so appealing in the convex case (e.g. optimality) no longer hold.
+Furthermore, for nonconvex problems many of the properties that make the exact approach so appealing in the convex case (e.g., optimality) no longer hold.

 ### Projections

 An alternative strategy for satisfying constraints are projections.
-Again, we encountered them before, e.g. when dealing with gradient clipping in :numref:`sec_rnn_scratch`.
+Again, we encountered them before, e.g., when dealing with gradient clipping in :numref:`sec_rnn_scratch`.
 There we ensured that a gradient has length bounded by $c$ via

 $$\mathbf{g} \leftarrow \mathbf{g} \cdot \mathrm{min}(1, c/\|\mathbf{g}\|).$$